NicholasARossi/NicholasARossi.github.io/_posts/2018-08-19-FinancialCrisis.md

 Compare this to the top earners which have a sizable portion of their total assets tied up in financial products:
  <iframe src="res/blog_17/rich-and-poor-pie/index.html" height="500" width="100%" scrolling="no"></iframe>

-This difference is not mearly cosmetic, it had a profound impact on why the rich did better in the recession.
+This difference is not merely cosmetic, it had a profound impact on why the rich did better in the recession.

 ### No one was totally spared from the mortgage crisis